dfinity/interface-spec/spec/index.md

 Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.

-Cycles to pay for the call must be explicitly transferred with the call.
+Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not automatically deducted from the caller's balance implicitly (e.g., as for inter-canister calls).

 ### IC method `update_settings` {#ic-update_settings}